jordantiu/sudoku/README.md

 ![me](https://github.com/jordantiu/sudoku/blob/master/images/input.gif)

 ## Movement
-The player is a ble to move the current cursor position using the arrow keys.
+The player is able to move the current cursor position using the arrow keys.
 Alternatively, clicking on any square will change the cursor position as well.

 ![me](https://github.com/jordantiu/sudoku/blob/master/images/movement.gif)